The Bronte Academy Trust

 “As part of this project, we provided our qualified engineering consultancy team that began by checking that all Statutory and Legislative requirements were being met and were up-to-date.
 They also investigated the schools Planned Preventative Maintenance (PPM) was properly captured and completed for all of the assets and the programme, in line with statutory requirements.”

-The report that was provided to Haworth School and the Bronte Academy Trust provided vital confirmation that the school was safe, and the statutory practices were being adhered to.
+The report that was provided to Haworth School and the Bronte Academy Trust provided vital confirmation that the school was safe, and the statutory practises were being adhered to.
 It also provided new recommendations for improvements and possible cost reduction through better and more comprehensive asset management.

 “The Litmus report has made a significant difference to our school and how we manage the facilities within it.
 I can be rest assured that we are now compliant with the law around statutory testing.
 I’ve seen a 20% decrease in cost due to their recommendations, which has been pretty remarkable.
-This means we can use this saving and add to more vital budget, such as teaching.
+This means we can use this saving and add to a more vital budget, such as teaching.
 I am delighted with the outcome.”